aosabook/500lines/modeller/chapter.md

         self.call_list = G_OBJ_CUBE
 ``````````````````````````````````````````

-XXX STOPPED HERE
 Rendering nodes is based on the transformation matrices that each node stores.
 The transformation matrix for a node is the combination of its scaling matrix and its translation matrix.
 Regardless of the type of node, the first step to rendering is to set the
 OpenGL ModelView matrix to the transformation matrix to convert from the model coordinate space to the view coordinate space.
-Once the OpenGL matrices are up to date, we call `render_self` to tell the Node to make the necessary OpenGL calls to draw itself.
+Once the OpenGL matrices are up to date, we call `render_self` to tell the node to make the necessary OpenGL calls to draw itself.
 Finally,
-we undo any changes we made to the OpenGL state for this specific Node.
-We usethe `glPushMatrix` and `glPopMatrix` functions in OpenGL to save and restore
+we undo any changes we made to the OpenGL state for this specific node.
+We use the `glPushMatrix` and `glPopMatrix` functions in OpenGL to save and restore
-the state of the ModelView matrix before and after we render the Node.
+the state of the ModelView matrix before and after we render the node.

-Notice that the `Node` stores its color, location, and scale, and applies these to the OpenGL state before rendering.
+Notice that the node stores its color, location, and scale, and applies these to the OpenGL state before rendering.

 If the node is currently selected, we make it emit light.
 This way, the user has a visual indication of which node they have selected.

 To render primitives, we use the call lists feature from OpenGL.
-An OpenGL Call List is a series of OpenGL calls that are defined once and bundled together under a single name.
+An OpenGL call list is a series of OpenGL calls that are defined once and bundled together under a single name.
 The calls can be dispatched with `glCallList(LIST_NAME)`.
 Each primitive (`Sphere` and `Cube`) defines the call list required to render it (not shown).

-For example, the call list for a Cube draws the 6 faces of the cube, with the center at the origin and the edges exactly 1 unit long.
+For example, the call list for a cube draws the 6 faces of the cube, with the center at the origin and the edges exactly 1 unit long.
 ``````````````````````````````````````````
 # Pseudocode Cube definition
 # Left face